 If you buy a single ticket (EUR 2.40) you can use it to go from one location to any chosen destination within Vienna.
 You need to punch your ticket at one of the blue ticket cancelling machines.
 You can change between metro, bus or tramway but you must not interrupt your journey.

 Children under 6 years of age travel free.
-Children under 15 years of age travel free on Sundays, public holidays and during Viennese school holidays (for 2012/2013: 31st March to 10th April; 26th to 29th May; 30th June to 1st September; 24th December to 6th Jan.
-2013).
+Children under 15 years of age travel free on Sundays, public holidays and during Viennese school holidays (31st March to 10th April; 26th to 29th May; 30th June to 1st September; 24th December to 6th January).
 Children aged between 6 and 15 can travel with half-price tickets.

 In general, tickets can be bought at Vienna Transport Authority’s ticket offices at metro stations and certain tramway stations, and at tobacconists.

 A note on fare dodging: It is easy to do in tramways but I wouldn’t advise it.
 Penalties can amount to EUR 100 if you get caught.
 (Usually, the Viennese charm towards tourists stops here.)
 If you don’t have the cash at hand, you will be sent a payment form and will have to pay within three days (especially tricky if you are away from home), otherwise the penalty doubles.